mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/045.png

-Digitize this new farm:
+Digitize this new (fictional) farm:

 .. image:: ../_static/create_vector_data/047.png

-(When prompted, give it an :guilabel:`id` of :kbd:`999` but feel free to leave the other values unchanged.)
+When prompted, give it an :guilabel:`id` of :kbd:`999` but feel free to leave the other values unchanged.

 If you're careful while digitizing and allow the cursor to snap to the vertices of adjoining farms, you'll notice that there won't be any gaps between the farms adjacent to the new one you just digitized.
-There's no need to be too exact with the borders that don't adjoin other farms though, since this is new feature is just for demonstration purposes.

 Note the undo/redo tools in the :guilabel:`Advanced Digitizing` toolbar: